mrmacright/SpaceshipDemo/README.md

 **[DOWNLOAD LATEST MACOS RELEASE HERE](https://github.com/mrmacright/SpaceshipDemo/releases/tag/MrMacRightBuilds)**

-The game is also available on Steam... but that build is very broken on Mac from the UI and gameplay interaction.
-Avoid it until it's fixed (https://store.steampowered.com/app/1605230/Spaceship__Visual_Effect_Graph_Demo/)**
+The game is also available on [Steam](https://store.steampowered.com/app/1605230/Spaceship__Visual_Effect_Graph_Demo/)... but that build is very broken on Mac from the UI and gameplay interaction.
+Avoid it until it's fixed!

 ## Mac Requirements